 The area of oversight is not associated with specific organisational entities.
 It is thus not of decisive importance for the oversight authority which bodies or agencies are engaged in EOS services at any given time.

-These duties are currently assigned to the Norwegian Police Security Service, the Norwegian National Security Authority, the Norwegian Intelligence Service and the Norwegian Defence Security Department.
-Consequently, the Committee's continuous oversight is currently conducted in relation to these services.
+These duties are currently, mainly assigned to the Norwegian Police Security Service, the Norwegian National Security Authority, the Norwegian Intelligence Service and the Norwegian Defence Security Department.
+Additionally, the Commitee regularly inspects other parts of the Norwegian Armed Forces as well as the Civil Security Clearance Authority.

 The responsibility for oversight does not include activities involving persons who are not resident in Norway or organizations that have no address in this country.
 The same applies to activities involving foreign citizens whose residence in Norway is associated with service for a foreign state.
 However, the Committee may investigate these areas as well, if special circumstances so dictate.
 The decision on whether or not such circumstances are present is left to the Committee's discretion.